Ansh757/project-git-good/deliverable-1/planning.md

    * You must have a regular meeting schedule established for the rest of the term.

 #### Q9: How will you organize your team?
+For our scheduling, we will use Google Docs to assign tasks since we are all comfortable using that.
+We also meet often so we will have an idea of where everone is in their work.
+Since we also have a product manage and Scrum master, we have a structure in place to delegate and ensure that work is completed on time.

+Artifacts that we will have will be on Github actions.
+We will be able to see groups actions and progress to better organize our team.
+Artifacts may also be stored on github for ease of access.
+To prioritize tasks, we will have team meetings to decide what we need to focus on for things to run smoothly and also have an idea of how other parts are working.
 - Task schedule using Google Docs.
 - Github actions
 List/describe the artifacts you will produce in order to organize your team.